“DNA and RNA are the genetic material of every life on earth, made up of sugar, phosphate and nitrogenous bases.”

 Although, both are different in structure, function and nature.

 uBut before discussing that, let’s starts from starting.

 It is a genetic material of prokaryotes as well as eukaryotes which transfers information from one generation to another and produces different traits or phenotypes for different functions to perform.

-However, RNA as a genetic material only found in some of the viruses called retrovirus but not as genetic material of us.
-Still, it has a unique function in other prokaryotes and eukaryotes.
+However, RNA as a genetic material only found in some of the viruses called retrovirus but not as the genetic material of us.
+Still, it performs unique functions in other prokaryotes and eukaryotes.

 “The DNA stores and transfer genetic information while the RNA forms functional protein from it.” and that is the major difference between both.